hakemz91/WSLRAG/README.md

 1. Easy to use with simple options.
 2. Option to auto shutdown the PC after the ingestion is done. (useful for overnight bulk file ingestion)
-3. Simple logging of start and finish time of ingestion.
+3. Simple logging of ingestion start and finish time.
 4. Option to run the chat and saving the chat history (Q&A pairs) both into csv and txt files (localGPT only save into csv).
 5. A bit of colored texts for easy reading.